-The Berlin Wall The Ultimate Work on Kramnik's Famous Weapon by John Cox
+The Ultimate Work on Kramnik's Famous Weapon by John Cox

 Publisher: Quality Chess, 2008 Edition: Paperback medium Pages: 328 Language: English